MailMan PHP Extension Reference Documentation

 Returns true for success, false for failure.

-Note: This method is the equivalent of calling SmtpConnect followed by SmtpAuthenticate.
+This method is equivalent to calling SmtpConnect followed by SmtpAuthenticate.

 Returns true for success, false for failure.